Danrozen87/reacttemplate/README.md

 - **Strict TypeScript**: Ensures reliability, helps with refactoring, and keeps collaboration smooth.
 - **Consistent Tooling**: Use ESLint (with Prettier) for an automated, frictionless workflow.
 - **Atomic Structure**: By splitting components into smaller building blocks, the codebase remains clean, testable, and easy to maintain.
-- **Minimal Dependencies**: Keep dependencies lean for faster builds and simpler updates.
+- **Only necessary Dependencies**: Keep dependencies lean for faster builds and simpler updates.

----

-## Best-in-Class UX & Centralized Theme System

-1. **Centralized Theme Configuration**
-   - Manage all styling—colors, spacing, typography—from a single theme or config file.
-   - Changes cascade globally, ensuring cohesive design.
-   - Supports both light mode and dark mode in a user-friendly manner.

-2. **60-30-10 Color Rule**
-   - Use for balanced and visually appealing interfaces:
-     - **60%** primary/base color
-     - **30%** secondary color
-     - **10%** accent color
-   - Guides user focus and keeps the UI consistently pleasing.

-3. **Mobile-First & Responsive Design**
-   - Optimize every feature for mobile as a priority, ensuring desktop also provides an excellent experience.
-   - Use Tailwind’s responsive classes to simplify style variations.

 ---